Karthikeyanc2/Visualizing-Cardon-Rotations-and-Gimbal-Lock/README.md

-# Visualizing-Euler-Rotations-and-Gimbal-Lock
+# Visualizing-Cardon-Rotations-and-Gimbal-Lock
-Interactive Visualization of Euler angle rotation in different sequences along with translation
+Interactive Visualization of Cardon angle rotation in different sequences along with translation

-Note 1 : This model works only for euler rotations and not for Cardon rotations
+Note 1 : This model works only for Cardon rotations and not for Euler rotations

 Note 2 : Translations always happens w.r.t initial coordinates